Jackie Presser: Becoming an FBI informant

-Involvement with the mafia
+Involvement with the Mafia

-According to court records, in 1974 Jackie Presser became deeply involved in mafia affairs.
-He allegedly told the leaders of the Chicago mafia that he was willing to do them favors in exchange for money and assistance.
+According to court records, in 1974 Jackie Presser became deeply involved in Mafia affairs.
+He allegedly told the leaders of the Chicago crime family that he was willing to do them favors in exchange for money and assistance.
 Jimmy "The Weasel" Fratianno, a former hitman in the Cleveland crime family and later acting head of the Los Angeles crime family, later testified that Chicago crime boss Joseph Aiuppa told him in 1974 that "if you need anything from Jackie Presser, he said he'll do it for you."
 Fratianno also testified that he colluded with Presser to set up a union dental program whose profits were skimmed into the bank accounts of Presser and the Mafia.

 Organizationally, however, Presser was under the control of the Cleveland crime family.

 Presser's involvement with organized crime eventually led to fears for his safety.
 In 1976, a battle for control inside the Cleveland mafia broke out.
 Longtime Cleveland mob boss John T. Scalish died without naming a successor.
 John Nardi, a high-ranking Teamster leader, formed a coalition with mobster Danny Greene to seize control of the Cleveland crime family.
 They were opposed by Scalish lieutenant James "Blackie" Licavoli.
 Eventually Nardi and Greene were murdered by Licavoli, along with several other Teamsters officials.
 Presser feared he was next.
 The FBI gave Presser a small radio transmitter that supposedly could detonate a car bomb from a distance.
 Presser also hired a large contingent of muscular bodyguards who accompanied him everywhere he went (including Teamster meetings).
 Despite being armed with the radio device and surrounded by guards, Presser fled to Florida and moved from hotel to hotel every few days until the gang war ended.

 In 1977, Presser allegedly used his mob connections to seek political favors from President Jimmy Carter.
 According to Fratianno's court testimony, Presser asked Fratianno to locate someone who could persuade Carter to put pressure on DOJ, DOL and the FBI in criminal investigations or to secure pardons for Presser associates.
 Fratianno claimed that William Marchiondo, an Albuquerque lawyer, later met with Presser.
 Marchiondo was an associate of former New Mexico Governor Jerry Apodaca, and Fratianno believed that Marchiondo and Apodaca felt they had Carter's ear because they had supported the president's candidacy early in the 1976 primary season.